HElias01/AgingHSC-Multiome/README.md

 - Motif enrichment and peak accessibility analyses
 - Aging comparisons (mouse and human)

 💡 **To reproduce figures**, use the included Jupyter notebooks.
-Ensure you have the correct Python/R environments set up.
+Compatible Python/R environments with all required packages are provided to ensure proper execution.

 ---
 ## 📜 **Citation**